bfra-me/.github/.changeset/lazy-boats-trade.md

 "@bfra.me/.github": minor
 ---

-* Add support for Renovating any PR or issue with a label beginning with `renovate`
+* Add support for Renovating any PR that uses the `renovate` label

 * Add a `path_filter` input for configuring the paths to filter for changes